OAR Mission and Structure

-Our mission – foster education, communication and shared expertise to provide timely and innovative solutions to challenges impacting the delivery of safe and effective orthopaedic treatments to patients.
+To foster education, communication, and shared expertise to provide timely and innovative solutions to challenges impacting safe and effective orthopaedic treatment delivery to patients.

 A collaborative community is a continuing forum in which private- and public-sector members, which can include the FDA, work together on medical device challenges to achieve common objectives and outcomes.
 They are convened by interested stakeholders and may exist indefinitely, produce deliverables as needed, and tackle challenges with broad impacts.
 Collaborative communities may develop for a number of reasons, including when: